 - Hansel and Gretel from Black Lagoon are a somewhat unique case in that they're children, and were raised under torture and abuse and implied rape as opposed to being decent people who were warped by it.
 So here it's less "Torture Makes You Evil" and more "Being Surrounded By Pain and Suffering Practicallly Since Birth With No Other State Of Being Known To You Other Than Pain Makes You Fucked Up."

-- Konuma Ryuuko of Wolfen Crest.
+- Konuma Ryuuko of Wolf Guy - Wolfen Crest.
 She's a nymphomaniac middle-schooler with what appears to be profound psychological damage from repeated rapes in her past, which made her a nihilistic sociopath.

 - The supplementary materials to Zeta Gundam state that Basque Ohm, as a POW after the One Year War, was horrifyingly tortured by the enemy.
 It's also pretty justified, as he didn't join the side that tortured him—instead he takes out his rage on Zeon's former civillians.

 - Sasuke from Naruto is possibly an example of this.
-Not only did his own beloved brother slaughter their entire family he also made Sasuke watch it for what seemed like a full day.
+Not only did his own beloved brother slaughter their entire family he also made Sasuke watch it for what seemed like a three days.
 And after Sasuke was actually able to accept his teammates as his friends Itachi did it again to him for apparently no other reason than wanting him to suffer.